 Cycling Safety is Created in Numbers

-I appreciate Aaron’s efforts to address his crash.
+We appreciate Aaron’s efforts to address his crash.
 But we believe that better biking is coming to America.
-I see signs of improvement most places most of the time.
+We see signs of improvement most places most of the time.
 It would be a shame to abandon our roads and thus weaken up our rights because of the more of us out there, the better it will be for all.

 Aaron’s question warrants a closer look and ultimately, our answer is a resounding yes to road riding.
 Yes, we’re forced to weigh the joy of riding on the road against the fear of being hit.
 This is a significant concern.
 But for us, the choice is clear, and it is non-negotiable.